MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-shared-computer-activation.md

 Shared computer activation lets you deploy Microsoft 365 Apps to a computer in your organization that is accessed by multiple users.
 Here are some examples of supported scenarios:

 - Three workers at a factory share the same physical computer, with each worker using Office on that computer during their eight-hour shift.
-- Fifteen nurses at a hospital use Office on ten different computers throughout the day.
+- Fifteen nurses at a hospital use Office on 10 different computers throughout the day.
 - Five employees connect remotely to the same computer to run Office.
 - Multiple employees use Office on a computer that's located in a conference room or some other public space in the company.
 - Multiple users access an instance of Office that is hosted through [Remote Desktop Services (RDS)](deploy-microsoft-365-apps-remote-desktop-services.md).